makeitMVPadmin/Content/README.md

-# MakeItMVP Launch Academy Starter Repository
+# MakeItMVP Launch Academy Starter Repository!

 Welcome to the MakeItMVP Launch Academy Starter Repository!
 This repository is designed to provide new junior developers with a structured starting point for their assigned projects.
 It's built using React and Sass to help you get up and running quickly.